EthicalSource/phot-the-mobile-phone/src/_journals/on-the-ground-in-tahrir-square.md

 title: On the ground in Tahrir Square
 highlight: Just having a phone in Egypt at that time [was] a privilege.
 location: Cairo, Egypt
-clusters: Movements & Resistance
+clusters: People's Stories
 tags:
   - 2010s
+  - Movements & Resistance
 year: 2011
 source: Anonymous
 ---
-A People's History of Tech Interview
+### A People's History of Tech Interview

 "It's kind of been glorified in a way-- the Facebook revolution, the Twitter revolution, mobile phones pushing for revolutions in whatever way.
 It's not fully that.
 It's more it was just one small part of what was happening.